0

 How high?
 24th Floor

-What to expect: Atherton's Social restaurants are known as much for the cocktails as the food, so you know you'll get a decent drink from the bar.
+What to expect: Jason Atherton's restaurants are known as much for the cocktails as the food, so you know you'll get a decent drink from the bar which is a scene all in itself up here.
 The menu here is all about showcasing the best of British ingredients with superb views over many key London landmarks.
+Run by chef Paul Walsh, who launched the restaurant with Atherton, it also has a Michelin star.

 Book City Social